George Lazenby Reynolds

 George Lazenby Reynolds, Jr. (August 18, 1927 – November 3, 1991) was the ninth bishop of the Episcopal Diocese of Tennessee, serving from 1985 to 1991.
 He was the first bishop to serve the remnant diocese, encompassing the middle third of the state, after the separations of the Diocese of West Tennessee and the Diocese of East Tennessee from the original statewide judicatory, in 1983 and 1985, respectively.
 He maintained offices in Nashville, as the Tennessee diocese continues to do to this day.

 Biography

 Reynolds was born in Opelika, Alabama on August 18, 1927.
-He graduated from the Sewanee: The University of the South.
+He graduated from Sewanee: The University of the South.
 He also graduated from Virginia Theological Seminary with a masters of divinity in 1954.
 He also acquired a Ph.D. degree from New York University in 1970.

 Ordination

 Reynolds was ordained deacon on July 1, 1954 in Otey Memorial Parish Church by Theodore N. Barth, Bishop of Tennessee, and a priest a year later.
 He served as rector of St. Stephen's Church in Edina, Minnesota from 1976 until 1985.
 Prior to this he served parishes in Pennsylvania and Ohio and was chaplain to Sewanee Military Academy, a preparatory school for boys located near the University of the South.
 He was employed by the Christian Education department of the Episcopal Church Center for six years.